 “Three months,” she says.
 “But yeah, we’ll see about that no alcohol thing.”

 “I’m just saying it’s hard,” she pauses.
 “I’ve been in and out of treatment more times than I can count and it’s hard to give up all your vices.
 You’re already dealing with your eating shit,” she says.
 “And you’re doing a good job with that- so just go with it.”

 “Yeah well,” she pauses.
 “Don’t get pentecostal.”
 She lays her head back on a pillow- her tangled headphones on her chest.
 “I just think it’s harder than you know, to be back in the world and sober.”
 She nestles one of the earbuds in her ear.
 “Even if you are some yuppy bitch from Texas, you’ll want to go out with your friends.”

 But she’s already lost in her world of Wu Tang Clan.

-Leaning your head against the wall that day, you wonder if she’s right.
+Leaning my head against the wall that day, I wonder if she’s right.

 I’ve been a drunkorexic for as long as I can remember, and owning up to it makes me cringe.
 If you haven’t heard of it, don’t be surprised.
 Not yet classified as an eating disorder, researchers are finally noting this ED trend that combines the worst of drinking and dieting.